Facial Cleanser for Oily Face: The Ultimate Guide

 “Finding the right facial cleanser for oily face is more than just a step; it’s the foundation of a healthy skincare routine for anyone dealing with excess shine,” emphasizes Dr. Anya Sharma, lead dermatologist at ATNGS.
 “My top advice is always to listen to your skin.
 A cleanser should leave your skin feeling clean and refreshed, never tight or stripped.
 Consistency and the right ingredients are key to managing oiliness and achieving a clearer, more balanced complexion.”

-Here’s a quick checklist to keep in mind when choosing your oily face cleanser:
+Here’s a quick checklist to when choosing your oily face cleanser:

 • Look for oil-controlling ingredients: Salicylic acid, niacinamide, clay, tea tree oil.